Where

 1.30pm

-Set off for Mitchelton Winery Estate, an easy 20-minutes away.
+Set off for Mitchelton Estate, an easy 20 minutes away.
 Arrive at boutique Mitchelton Hotel and check in to your room – a minimalist masterpiece with balcony views of either the sleepy Goulburn River or the estate's vineyards.
-Take time to relax and explore the grounds, wandering up to the winery's iconic '60s tower, lazing by the infinity pool, and, of course, doing a tasting at the cellar door.
+Take time to relax and explore the grounds.
+Wander up to the winery's iconic 1960s tower, laze by the infinity pool, and, of course, taste sensational vino at the cellar door.

-Don't leave without paying a visit to the underground gallery; it's the largest commercial Aboriginal art gallery in Australia and is curated by specialist Adam Knight.
-The Message Stick Vehicle, is a standout.
+Make time for a visit to the Mitchelton Gallery of Aboriginal Art in the underground space.
+It's home to some of the largest commercial pieces by Indigenous artists in Australia and is curated by specialist Adam Knight.
+The Message Stick Vehicle, – painted by more than 200 artists – is a standout.

 6.00pm

 Make the short journey from your hotel room to the estate's restaurant, Muse.
-Dine on fresh, local produce under a trellis wrapped with grape vines that overlooks the river red gum-lined waterway, and toast to an excellent day of exploring with a glass of Mitchelton's revered Print Shiraz.
+Dine on fresh local produce under a grape-vine entwined trellis overlooking the river red gum-lined waterway, and toast to an excellent day of exploring with a glass of Mitchelton's revered Print Shiraz.

 8.30pm

-Rest up in your room for a full day of touring tomorrow.
+Retire to your room to rest up for a full day of touring tomorrow.

 • 8.30pm